welteki/docs.actuated.dev/docs/examples/registry-mirror.md

 Use-cases:

-* Increase speed of pulls and builds by caching images on Actuated Hosts
+* Increase speed of pulls and builds by caching images on Actuated Servers
 * Reduce failed builds due to rate-limiting

 If you use Docker in your self-hosted builds, there is a chance that you'll run into the rather conservative rate-limits.